ibm-cloud-docs/EventStreams/messagehub120.md

 - No bridges

 - No integration with the Activity Tracker service (previously known as AccessTrail)
+{{site.data.keyword.cloudaccesstrailfull_notm}}

 - No VPC